This section provides information for HEP coordinators for implementing the projects.

 - ProgrammesHigher educationHEI ICI / HEPInternationalisation

-Finland’s Ministry for Foreign Affairs provides funding for the programme through its development cooperation funds.
-The Finnish National Agency for Education (EDUFI) administrates the programme.
+Finland’s Ministry for Foreign Affairs provides funding for the programmes through its development cooperation funds.
+The Finnish National Agency for Education (EDUFI) administrates the programmes.

 Supporting education in developing countries helps them to promote skills development, establish a well-functioning, efficient and equal society, encourage entrepreneurship, drive sustainable development and reduce poverty.

-The HEI ICI programme is thus in line with Finland’s foreign development policy objectives, however, the projects are all designed to reflect each individual country’s specific development aims and must be based on the needs identified by the higher education institutions themselves.
+The HEI ICI and HEP programmes are thus in line with Finland’s foreign development policy objectives, however, the projects are all designed to reflect each individual country’s specific development aims and must be based on the needs identified by the higher education institutions themselves.

 Projects receiving HEI ICI funding are required to submit annual reports to the Finnish National Agency for Education.
 The reporting must be results-based and comprise of both financial and project activity information, based on the project-specific indicators.
 Further information on reporting requirements is available below.

 All reports and attachments need to be submitted through the EDUFI online reporting system.

 - 2020 annual progress report - deadline 31 March 2021

 - 2021 annual progress report - deadline 31 March 2022